lextm/jekyll-theme-chirpy/_posts/2009-2-13-snmp-design-push-me-hard-chris.md

 * A new Listener implementation.
 * Regionerate.http://www.rauchy.net/regionerate/

-I tried my best to answer Chris’ questions, but I believe our discussion scheduled today should be very interesting.
+I tried my best to answer Chris' questions, but I believe our discussion scheduled today should be very interesting.
 Looking forward to that.

 After writing the first few paragraphs, I had a chance to chat with Patrick, another new team mate, for a few minutes.
 The next post will provide you more information.
 Stay tuned.